 The dough can be made up ahead and kept in the refrigerator for up to 2 days.

-I hope you will give these little hearts filled with sweet goodness a try!
+I hope you will give these little hearts filled sweets goodness a try!